 Azimuthal Projection Advantages and Disadvantages

 The azimuthal projection intercepts the Earth according to the laws of perspective and plots the traces of light onto a developable surface.
 When the source of light is placed in different locations, it affects the geometry of the projection.

 When polar (normal) projections are the center point of the planar projection surface, it results in meridians as radial straight lines converging at poles.
 This means that azimuthal projections present true direction (azimuth) from the mapmaker’s center point of choice.
 Further to this, a property of azimuthal projections is that they have straight geodesics through the map center.
 This makes azimuthal projections well-suited for maps of the Arctic, Antarctic, and hemisphere types of maps.

 Whether the plane is tangent (just touching it) or is secant (intersecting it), you can minimize the level of choosing standard lines.
 The tangent plane has one point of contact (a point of tangency), whereas the secant plane has an entire line of intersection.
 A secant plane for a polar projection results in a latitude line as a standard line without any distortion.
-As a result, distortion increases away from point of tangency or secancy.
+As a result, distortion increases away from the point of tangency or secancy.